mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 | `prUpdate`  | `object` | &check;  |         |

-In this section are specified for each projection their input channel (_ingestion_), from which change events on the source system (System Of Record) will be read, and the output channel (_prUpdate_), where update notifications will be emitted to trigger Fast Data downstream components.
+In this section are specified for each projection their input channel (_ingestion_), from which change events on the source system (System of Record) will be read, and the output channel (_prUpdate_), where update notifications will be emitted to trigger Fast Data downstream components.

 ##### Ingestion